soklet/soklet-example-barebones/README.md

     Server server = new MicrohttpServer.Builder(port).build();
     SokletConfiguration sokletConfiguration = new SokletConfiguration.Builder(server).build();

-    // In an interactive console environment, it makes sense to stop on `Return` keypress.
+    // In an interactive console environment, stop on `Return` keypress.
-    // In a Docker container, it makes sense to join on the current thread (no stdin) boolean stopOnKeypress = !"true".equals(System.getenv("RUNNING_IN_DOCKER"));
+    // In a Docker container, join on the current thread (normally no stdin) boolean stopOnKeypress = !"true".equals(System.getenv("RUNNING_IN_DOCKER"));

     try (Soklet soklet = new Soklet(sokletConfiguration)) {